 Since many industries rely on machinery and equipment, which are commonly provided by third parties, a worker who has been injured and cannot fully recover from their injuries under the workers’ compensation framework may be entitled to recovery from a third party.

-Our Fayetteville Workplace Injury Attorney Can Help
+Our Fayetteville, AR Workplace Injury Attorney Can Help